gardehal/3d-printing/created/dumb-door/README.md

 1. Adjust frames or gears as appropriate
 1. Assemble the parts:
     - battery-case - using springs and wires to connect the batteries in series.
 Insert a M4 nut into the case, snap the lid into place and secure with a M4 bolt
-    - brain case - attach LED, on/off switch, open/lock button, assemble breadboard with parts as shown in the graphics, wire everything up.
+    - brain-lid - attach LED, on/off switch, open/lock button, assemble breadboard with parts as shown in the graphics, wire everything up.
 Insert a M4 nut into the case, snap the lid into place and secure with a M4 bolt
     - motor-case - place the motor in the case and secure it with the clips, then slot a M4 nut into the motor-gear and screw it tightly onto the motor drive
     - lock-gear - inset lock-gear-pins (short clip side) into the lock-gear
     - frame-lower - snap the battery-case, brain-case, motor-case into the frame-lower as shown in assembly diagrams